Russian hacker pleads guilty for get-rich-quick botnet

-A Russian hacker has plead guilty to installing malware on ten of thousands of computer servers in order to generate millions in fraudulent payments, the Department of Justice said Tuesday.
+A Russian hacker has pleaded guilty to installing malware on ten of thousands of computer servers in order to generate millions in fraudulent payments, the Department of Justice said Tuesday.

 Maxim Senakh, 41, admitted to installing Ebury malware on computer servers around the world, including thousands in the United States.
 Senakh, along with the criminal organization he worked for, used the malware to create and operate a botnet that would "generate and redirect internet traffic in furtherance of various click-fraud and spam e-mail schemes, which fraudulently generated millions of dollars in revenue," prosecutors said in a release.
 Senakh also admitted to personally profiting from the Ebury botnet.